ray-project/enhancements/reps/2023-07-08-air-surface-syntax.md

 be easily adapted to different settings.
 Furthermore it is more unified with the Ray Serve documentation and the way Ray Serve is typically used.

+## Internal changes

+As part of this effort, we are also making the recommendation to completely remove the `air` namespace also for internal use (just to make things clearer for developers).
+This work does not need to be connected to a specific release and here is an idea on where things could go:

+- `air.examples` -- don't have the examples in the source tree, instead put them into the `ray/doc` folder
+- `air.execution` -- due to the layering of Tune depending on Train but not the other way around, most likely `train._internal` is the right place for these.
+- `air.util` -- the tensor extension functionality should go into `ray.data`,
+the torch related functions into `ray.train.torch`.

+If there are any other common internal utilities that are unaccounted for, most likely `train._internal` is a good place to put them.

 ## Migration Plan

 We acknowledge that these kinds of API changes are very taxing on our users and we paid special attention that the migration can be done